 I have a certain fondness for quirky hotels, especially ones that I can afford to stay in.
-That’s why I couldn’t resist when Casa de Sezim Hotel popped up in my search for a hotel near Guimarães, the 2012 European Capital of Culture and the ‘birthplace of Portugal’.
+That’s why I couldn’t resist when Casa de Sezim popped up in my search for a hotel near the UNESCO World Heritage city of Guimarães, the ‘birthplace of Portugal’.

 Casa de Sezim is a mansion which has been in the same family since it was given to Afonso Martins in 1376 in recognition of his work and loyalty.
 Afonso’s family was no stranger to grandeur; one of his ancestors, Dom João de Freitas, used to hang out with the first ever king of Portugal, Dom Afonso Henriques.

-Although Guimarães has plenty of hotels and attractions, I’m excited about staying in a country house that’s loaded with family history and artefacts.
+Although Guimarães has plenty of hotels and attractions, I was excited about staying in a country house that’s loaded with family history and artefacts.

-Turning off the tarmac road is like stepping back in time.
+Turning off the tarmac road was like stepping back in time.
 Centuries-old trees line the curved driveway that leads to the pink-walled complex of this ancestral home.
-I imagine myself in a horse-drawn carriage as I drive through the elaborate stone gateway into a square courtyard.
+I imagined myself in a horse-drawn carriage as I drove through the elaborate stone gateway into a square courtyard.

-I may not greeted by a flurry of servants dressed in black and white, ready to take my luggage, but I do receive a warm welcome and a guided tour from José, part of the family that owns Casa de Sezim.
+I may not have been greeted by a flurry of servants dressed in black and white, ready to take my luggage, but I did receive a warm welcome and a guided tour from José, part of the family that owns Casa de Sezim.

 The artist responsible for the India wallpapers had never even visited the country.
 He read books and filled in any gaps with his imagination to produce some remarkably realistic images.